xibosignage/xibo-manual/source/en/displays.md

 {tip}
 Assign multiple Displays to a Folder using the With Selected option at the bottom of the grid!
 {/tip}

+The selected folder file path will be shown next to the Folder field on the form

 ### Tags